 The Drexel Bachelor of Science in Nutrition and Foods program prepares students to pursue career opportunities in nutrition and dietetics.
 Graduates of this program are able to apply the principles of nutrition and food science to the nutritional care of individuals and groups - such as in school food service or community nutrition - or to excel in careers in the food and pharmaceutical industries.

 Dietetics is the practical application of nutrition in the prevention and treatment of disease.
 Dietetics is an exciting and challenging profession because there are many diseases that are related to nutrition, such as heart disease, high blood pressure, stroke, cancer, diabetes and obesity.

 The nutrition program at Drexel University is referred to as a Didactic Program in Dietetics (DPD) because we provide classroom training for students who want to become Registered Dietitian/Nutritionist (RD/RDN).

-Drexel University’s Department of Nutrition Sciences, Nutrition and Dietetics Program integrates a foundation in the nutrition sciences with courses in the social sciences to provide the knowledge, skills and professional values needed for successful entry into dietetic internships, graduate school, or dietetics employment.
+Drexel University's Department of Nutrition Sciences, Nutrition and Dietetics Program integrates a foundation in the nutrition sciences with courses in the social sciences to provide the knowledge, skills and professional values needed to prepare students to become entry-level registered dietitian nutritionists.
 The learning environment is structured to allow students and interns to use current technology, to participate in conducting research, and to engage in experiential learning, including co-operative education for undergraduates.

 What you'll learn